mattereppe/cloud-native-5g-testbed/docs/kubernetes-setup.md

 ```

 If you are deploying in OpenStack, check that anti-spoofing filters do not prevent communication between Kubernetes pod.
 In case,
-	- either disable port security on all VMs:
+- either disable port security on all VMs;
 - or add the subnet of pod address to the set of allowed networks:
 	```
 	openstack port set  --allowed-address ip-address=<clusterCIDR> <port id>
 	```